Common Interview Questions for Managers and Tips to Prepare

 The job description outlines what you’ll be doing if you’re hired.
 This is a great place to start when anticipating what might be covered in an interview.
 You’ll get clues about what will be expected of you, the work culture, and company policies and processes.
 Review it and think of some examples to show you can do the job.

-Even more significant clues can be found in the essential criteria for the role.
-Interviewers will consider how well you meet the basic requirements in the interview, so prepare responses and related examples that show your ability to meet them.
-For example, how can you demonstrate if they're looking for someone with an innovative approach to change management?
+Even bigger clues can be found in the essential criteria for the role.
+Interviewers will consider how well you meet the essential requirements in the interview, so prepare responses and related examples that show your ability to meet them.
+For example, if they’re looking for someone with an innovative approach to change management, how can you demonstrate this?
 Have an example ready to go.

 Researching the company means you can tailor your answers to subjects important to your potential employer.
 For example, if the company has a teamwork and collaboration culture, it would be best to include relevant examples of times you’ve worked with others.
 Research should also allow you to discover notable achievements, projects, or awards that you can drop into your answers.

-At the end of the interview, you'll likely be asked whether you have any questions.
-This is your chance to learn about a position not mentioned in the job description.
+You’ll likely be asked whether you have any questions at the end of the interview.
+This is your opportunity to learn more about the position not mentioned in the job description.

-For the interviewer, asking questions shows interest in the role and company.
-The kinds of questions you ask will give them an idea about your motivations and personality.
+For the interviewer, asking questions shows your interest in the role and company.
+The questions you ask will give them an idea about your motivations and personality.
 Some examples of good questions to ask include:

-Can you give me some examples of the projects I might be working on?

 What type of training and professional development are available to employees?